patzsantos/e-portfolio-uoeo/Driverless Car Summative Assessment 1 and 2/README.md

 All tests ran successfully.

 ## Credits
-I was inspired by [this](link) to organise the file folders in Github.
+I was inspired by how [turbits]((https://github.com/turbits/essex-m2a2/tree/main) organised the file folders in his Github.
-[cameron](link) from discuss.python.org was also helpful in developing my code.
+[Cameron Simpson]((https://discuss.python.org/u/cameron/summary) from discuss.python.org(https://discuss.python.org/) guided me through the development of the code.